Ts Eliot Prize Winner

 Historical Context & Significance

-Sullivan's win was a major surprise; judges praised her for bringing "modernist" scale and ambition back to contemporary British poetry.
+Sullivan's win was a major surprise; judges praised her for bringing modernist scale and ambition back to contemporary British poetry.